-Replacement and Repair for Well Pumps in Ellenton
+Well Pumps Ellenton

-Does a self-priming pump need to be primed the first time, or after a long period of storage?
+FAQ: Does a self-priming pump need to be primed the first time, or after a long period of storage?

 Yes, self-priming pumps, especially a centrifugal pump needs to have their casings filled with water to properly function.
 Once this is done it will not be necessary to repeat this process.

-Submersible Well Pumps in Ellenton
+I. Submersible Well Pumps

-What are the Advantages of Submersible Pumps?
+Advantages of Submersible Pumps

 Submersible pumps are considered more reliable than above ground pumps and have fewer mechanical problems

-- Submersible pumps can have a life span of up to 25 years
+Submersible pumps can have a life span of up to 25 years

-- Because they are below the surface of the well water, submersible pumps are not subject to cavitation like an above ground pump
+Because they are below the surface of the well water, submersible pumps are not subject to cavitation like an above ground pump

-- Unlike an above ground pump, submersible pumps won’t lose prime which can result in a motor burning out
+Unlike an above ground pump, submersible pumps won’t lose prime which can result in a motor burning out

 II.
 Surface – Jet Pumps